BlueberryWolf/WEBFISHINGModdingGuide/README.md

 	"BlueberryWolfi.APIs"
 ]
 ```
-You've just created your very own mod! isn't that amazing??
+You've just created your very own mod!
+You can now launch WEBFISHING and it will load, and you can share it with other people by sending them the folder to your mod in `WEBFISHING\GDWeave\Mods`.
+Isn't that amazing??